FusionAuth/fusionauth-site/site/_posts/2019-02-25-fusionauth-reviews-around-world.md

 _Mirza F._

 ## More FusionAuth Reviews
 If you are looking for more FusionAuth reviews, here are a few links to get you started.
-And we’d love it if you could add a review, like, share, upvote or comment on any of these sites!
+And we'd love it if you could add a review, like, share, upvote or comment on any of these sites!

 - [Enterprise Security Magazine - Top 10 IAM Solutions and Product of the Year 2019](https://identity-and-access-management-solutions.enterprisesecuritymag.com/vendors/fusionauth/2019)
 - [The 15 Top CIAM Providers of 2019](https://solutionsreview.com/identity-management/the-15-top-ciam-providers-of-2019/)